TheDimPause/micro.blog-typewriter-dark-plug-in/README.md

-# micro.blog-typewriter-dark-plug-in
+# Typewriter dark mode

- Dark Mode styles for Typewriter theme
+Adds support for Dark Mode in the Typewriter design.